 Coding bootcamps are new to the education scene.
 As a result, there aren’t a whole lot of resources available for students to share their experiences in the programs.
-Luckily, Course Report took the time to establish a platform where students can share information about their time in coding bootcamp.
-The University of Texas-San Antonio’s coding bootcamp is relatively new compared to many others, so there aren’t any reviews available quite yet.
-However, that doesn’t mean we’re entirely out of luck—many other Trilogy coding bootcamps have well-stocked review pages on Course Report, and most echo a similar sentiment.
+The University of Texas-San Antonio’s coding bootcamp is relatively new compared to many others, so there aren’t many reviews available quite yet.
+However, that doesn’t mean we’re entirely out of luck—many other Trilogy coding bootcamps are highly rated across the internet.
 Overall, students rate these programs highly, and many go on to discuss the new jobs that they landed as a direct result of attending the program.
 Every program is different, and people’s opinions vary, but we’re confident that UT San Antonio’s coding bootcamp will score highly once reviews start coming in.

 Coding bootcamp instructors must meet a particular set of qualifications to get hired, especially in Trilogy programs.
 Most people agree that Trilogy has an excellent reputation for employing competent staff—and you don’t have to dig too far in reviews to see why.
 Students rave about how well the team does their job, and comment on the helpful tutors and TAs offered by the program.
-From what we can see, most Trilogy bootcamps appear to follow the same rules for hiring, and the results seem axiomatic.
-Here’s one student from a similar bootcamp who wrote, “The instructors were fabulous with real-world experience in most cases.
-The job assistance (career coach) is marvelous and walks through your application materials and the application process in detail.
-If you sign up for the program, don’t wait to start this process; start talking to your coach early so that by the time you graduate, you can hit the ground running.”
+From what we can see, most Trilogy bootcamps appear to follow the same rules for hiring, and the results seem good.

 In the United States, coding bootcamps generally cost between $6,000 and $20,000 for the entire program.
 While the price seems high, it’s really not—just consider it an investment and not just an expense.
 This placed the cost of most Trilogy coding bootcamps right in the middle, and they rarely exceed $13,000.
 In this case, the University of Texas-San Antonio’s full stack web development coding bootcamp costs $10,995.
 This price tag covers all bootcamp-related expenses, so there’s no hidden cost for books or other education-related tools.
 You’ll benefit from having your own computer, though.
 Over time, your investment can pay off in many ways.
 From the income advantage, you’ll gain to the satisfaction of a better career, and coding bootcamp can be well worth the time and effort invested.
 Just remember, coding bootcamp won’t lay a job at your feet.
 It gives you the skills to do something with, and it’s ultimately up to you how far you decide to take it.

 It’s essential to allocate enough time to coding bootcamp, especially if you have no prior coding experience.
 Many coding bootcamp students know virtually nothing about coding (though we can give you a head start), and some fail to work in study time into their schedule correctly.
-Before attending, make sure you have between twenty and forty free hours every week for class and take-home assignments.
-Classes take place part-time, during afternoons (typically three hours per night, two nights per week) and four additional class hours on Saturday.
+Before attending, make sure you have between 20 and 40 hours available every week for class and take-home assignments.
+Classes take place part-time, during two weeknights (typically three hours per night, two nights per week) and four additional class hours on Saturday.
 Despite the rigorous curriculum, most students find that they can continue to attend class or work during the week, as long as they manage their time correctly.